shop

 Color: Catahoulas come in an endless variety of coat colors and patterns.
 All color combinations and patterns can have color points or trim, which may be located on the chest, cheeks, above the eyes, on the legs, underbody or under the tail.
 The Leopard pattern has a base color, with contrasting spots of one or more other colors.
 Solids have a single coat color.
 Brindles may have a light or dark base coat color with contrasting stripes.
 The Patchwork pattern may or may not have one predominant solid color with one or more different size patches of different colors and shades placed randomly on the body.
 In dogs of equal quality, rich, deep colors are preferable to the lighter colors.
 However, in evaluating the Catahoula as a true, multi-purpose working dog, coat color is not a primary consideration.
 No coat color or pattern is preferred.

 Height and Weight: Ideal height at maturity for males is 24 inches, and for females, 22 inches, with a variation of two inches either way acceptable.
 Weight may range from 50 to 95 pounds, in proportion to the dog’s height.
-The Louisiana Catahoula Leopard Dog must be both powerful and agile so actual weight and height are less important than the correct proportion of weight to height.
+The Louisiana Catahoula Hog Dog must be both powerful and agile so actual weight and height are less important than the correct proportion of weight to height.
 Catahoulas should always be presented in hard, working condition.
 Any deviation from the ideal must be judged by the extent of the deviation, and the effect it has on the dog’s ability to work.

 Gait: When trotting, the gait is smooth, fluid and effortless, showing good but not exaggerated reach in front and powerful drive behind.
 The topline remains level with only a slight flexing to indicate suppleness.
 Viewed from any position, legs turn neither in nor out, nor do feet cross or interfere with each other.
 As speed increases, feet tend to converge toward center line of balance.
 Poor movement should be penalized to the degree to which it reduces the Catahoula’s ability to perform the tasks it was bred to do.